Badge 101

 - Applied Seals are graphical metal emblems applied to the center of a badge.

-- We offer quantity discounts for the same style badges if they are ordered on the same PO#.
+- Quantity Discounts We offer quantity discounts for the same style badges if they are ordered on the same PO#.
 You can mix finishes, titles, and numbers only – not names.

 - 1-12 Badges = Net – 13-24 Badges = 5%